DataDog/hiring-engineers/answers/0_setting_the_environment.md

     ```
     $ vagrant up
     ```

-5. SSH into the your fresh VM using the following command:
+    You can check your Ubuntu 16.04 installation using:
     ```
+    $ lsb_release -a
+    ```

+5. SSH into the your fresh VM using:
+    ```
     $ vagrant ssh
     ```

-6. Install the Datadog agent by running the one-step command:
+6. Install the Datadog agent by running:
     ```
     $ DD_API_KEY=2726c4e30cc681d3f0dc01b8bc1a931d bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"
     ```
     More details [here](https://app.datadoghq.com/account/settings#agent/ubuntu).

+If you have finished until 6, then you've finished installing your first Datadog Agent.
+Congratulations!